-Get a Legal Assessment of Your Debt Situation at No Cost
+Get Professional Legal Guidance for Your Debt Situation

 Filling out this sample personal financial statement is a great first step to getting a handle on your debts.
 This information will help you determine your next step, whether it's bankruptcy or some other plan.
-You can get some legal peace of mind today by having a local bankruptcy attorney review your situation today for free.
+You can get some legal peace of mind today by meeting with an experienced bankruptcy law attorney near you.